Hawke's Bay wine and food adventures

 Hawke's Bay brewery and cider experiences

 Hawke's Bay is certainly a wine-flavoured region, but it's also turning out some exceptional craft beers and ciders.
-There's a gin distillery in the pipeline too.
 If you love to sip a fine brew, check out these options.

 - Monica Loves is a contemporary speakeasy down a little laneway off Tennyson Street.
 You'll know you're in the right place when you see a neon sign that says 'who shot the barman?'
 The food's good, there's often live music and the bar's open late